[Above] Marco Island Organic Series

 I made a GREAT discovery!
 [It is way down at the end…so wait for it!]

-As some of you know, often paint in series.
+As some of you know I, more often than not, paint in a series.
 There was the Luscious Series, the Futuristic Series, and the Marco Island Organic Series.
 Most were sold in the Futuristic and Luscious series.
 (No. 2 is still available.)
 And I sold quite a few of the MIO series.

 “Lagoon at Night” Futuristic Series